c444rter/web-analytics/RAILWAY_DEPLOYMENT.md

 This configuration solves the migration issues by:

-1. **Custom Build Command**: Overrides Railway's default build process, preventing it from trying to run migrations during the build phase
+1. **Nixpacks Configuration**: The nixpacks.toml file explicitly defines the build and start commands, preventing Railway from automatically adding migration steps during the build phase
 2. **Pre-deploy Step**: Runs migrations from the correct directory with the correct Python path
 3. **Alembic Version Stamping**: Uses `alembic stamp head` to mark all migrations as already applied
 4. **Start Command**: Uses your Procfile to start the service

 The key insights are:
-1. Railway was trying to run migrations during the build phase, but couldn't find the alembic.ini file because it was looking in the wrong directory
+1. Railway was trying to run migrations during the build phase, which was causing errors
-2. Even with the correct path, migrations would fail when tables already exist from previous deployments
+2. The nixpacks.toml file gives us explicit control over the build process, preventing unwanted migration steps
 3. By using `alembic stamp head`, we tell Alembic that all migrations up to the latest have already been applied
 4. This is especially useful for first-time deployments where the database tables already exist but Alembic doesn't know about them